TigerTopher/flash-flask/README.md

 ```
   The command above makes use of easy_install, a primitive package manager (same as pip) that is installed automatically when you install python.

+  **Note: If you renamed 'python' to 'python3' in your 'Python3' folder in order to accommodate to versions of Python, then you must rename all the commands with the keyword 'python' to 'python3'.
+Example: `python3 -m easy install pip`**

 3.)
 Installing Virtualenv

   In your command line, enter: